© Nyul | Dreamstime.com

 Protein supplementation, exercise, and vitamin D are the established, basic treatments for sarcopenia, even within the conventional medical system.
 A closer look:

-If you’re worried about losing muscle mass and strength as you age, good nutrition, plenty of protein, and a regular strength training program are essential therapies that will not only help to prevent sarcopenia, but will help keep you healthier, leaner, and free from chronic disease.
+If you’re worried about losing muscle mass and strength as you age, remember that good nutrition, plenty of protein, and a regular strength training program are essential therapies.
+They’ll not only help to prevent sarcopenia, but will help keep you healthier, leaner, and free from chronic disease.
+Your take-away:

 - Make sure you’re getting enough dietary protein.
 Eat more fish, eggs, poultry, and lean red meat.
 If tolerated, also include fermented dairy, milk, and legumes.
 Meal replacement shakes can also be a good way to make sure you’re getting enough protein into your diet.